jonnew/Oat/README.md

     - ~~record~~
     - ~~view~~
     - ~~decorate~~
+    - There are a bunch of unsafe exit conditions in the shmem library, especially having to do with EXITs after boost interprocess exceptions during shmem segment setup.
 - [ ] Use smart pointers to ensure proper resource management.
     - ~~Start with `recorder`, which has huge amounts of heap allocated objects pointed to with raw pointers~~